Adela Vázquez: Activism

-Vázquez was centrally involved with Proyecto ContraSIDA, an HIV prevention organization.
+Vázquez was centrally involved with Proyecto ContraSIDA Por Vida, an HIV prevention organization.
 Vázquez volunteered for Proyecto beginning in 1992 and later on became the first trans Latina employee, as their outreach coordinator.
 To combat the AIDS crisis, Vázquez and Proyecto organized around a multidimensional need to outreach.
-Vázquez's work was highlighted in UC Berkeley's Professor Juana María Rodríguez book Queer Latinidad: Identity Practices, Discursive Spaces.
-In her chapter, "Activism and Identity," Rodríguez highlights the ways Proyecto ContraSIDA offered a dynamic, culturally situated, queer approach to community health.
+Vázquez's work was highlighted in Juana María Rodríguez book Queer Latinidad: Identity Practices, Discursive Spaces.
+In her chapter, "Activism and Identity," Rodríguez highlights the ways Proyecto offered a dynamic, culturally situated, queer approach to community health.

 Vázquez's community work continued throughout the 1990s.
 Vázquez was on a committee of community advisory members for "The Transgender Community Health Project" for the University of San Francisco Department of Public Health.

 Vázquez later on went to serve as a Latino AIDS Education and Prevention Program Coordinator at the Instituto Familiar de la Raza, Inc., a non-profit dedicated to improving the wellness of Latino people in San Francisco.

-Influence and Impact
+Influence and impact

 Diagnosing Difference (Film) - In 2009, Vázquez starred in a film titled Diagnosing Difference.The documentary film highlights the stories of thirteen transgender and genderqueer people and the impact of Gender Identity Disorder (G.I.D).
 In the film, Director Annalise Ophelian aims to humanize the conversation around Gender variance by featuring people who don't identify with the gender they were born with, rather than psychologist and psychiatrists leading the conversation.
 In the film, Vázquez discusses the complexities of gender dysphoria along with the pressure of needing to pass.